Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Tack cloths for final surface cleaning

 Proper lighting reveals surface imperfections that require additional attention.
-Contractors inspect all areas with strong side lighting before declaring surfaces ready for priming.
+We inspect all areas with strong side lighting before declaring surfaces ready for priming.